choas/choas.github.io/_posts/2020-02-20-programming-an-attiny85-with-an-arduino.md

 > A microcontroller (MCU for microcontroller unit) is a small computer on a single metal-oxide-semiconductor (MOS) integrated circuit chip. -- [Wikipedia: Microcontroller]

-As a farewell gift for a colleague who is also a fireman, I thought of the following:
+As a farewell gift for a colleague who is also a fireman 👨‍🚒, I thought of the following:

 - I take a coloring book with a firefighter.
 In former times _Grisu der kleine Drache_ (Grisu the little dragon) was popular, today it is _Sam der Feuerwehrmann_ (Fireman Sam).
 - The book should show a fire truck with blue lights.